devanshTandon00/cryptoPlace/README.md

 2. `cd frontend` and `npm install`.
 Then run, `cd backend` and `npm install`.
 3. Now, from the `frontend` folder, run `npm run dev` to access `localhost:3000` and `localhost:5050`.
 4. Set up config for the MongoDB cluster.
 To do so, add a config.json file under /src/Config. config.example.json is a template that you can copy.
 Simply add the url instead of the plethora of X's.
+5. Please make sure the `Insert Final Newline` setting is enabled in VS Code.
+Navigate to File > Preferences > Settings, then search for `Insert Final Newline`.
-5. Should be good to go from there.
+6. Should be good to go from there.
 Have fun coding! ^^b

 # Commands That Are Good to Know